Whenever someone is handing out gifts to a group of people, one of them is going to be massively disappointed.

 - Christmas gift-giving happens once a book.
-The Dursleys always give Harry some present, but intentionally something extremely lame, like old socks, or a coin.
+The Dursleys always give Harry some present, but intentionally something extremely lame, like old socks, a single toothpick, or a coin.
 (Ron thinks that the 50p is totally interesting, though, having never seen money with that shape).
-On the other hand, the Weasley kids are frequently making fun of the sweaters they always get from their mother, but when Harry gets some, it is very significant for him as it means acceptance as a family member.

 - In the third book, Harry endures a visit from Uncle Vernon's sister Marge, who comes to visit while he's home for the summer.
 She gives Dudley expensive gifts like toy robots and video games but gives Harry... a box of dog biscuits.
-Just to really rub in how much she hated Harry, she then glared at Harry, daring him to ask why he had gotten dog biscuits instead of an actual present.
+Just to really rub in how much she hates Harry, she then glares at Harry, daring him to ask why he had gotten dog biscuits instead of an actual present.
 He's too smart to take the bait.

-- In Harry Potter and the Deathly Hallows, Dumbledore leaves items to the trio.
+- In Harry Potter and the Deathly Hallows, Dumbledore leaves items to the trio in his will.
 Hermione gets a book, Ron gets a magical item that can manipulate light, and Harry gets... in Ron's words: "An old snitch".
 Harry knows there's a secret involved and eventually figures it out months later.
 Turned out there was a legendarily powerful magic stone inside it.
 Dumbledore actually did will a second, obviously-not-lame, item to Harry as well (the sword of Gryffindor) but Scrimgeour refuses to hand it over, saying that it wasn't Dumbledore's to give.
 Though the Trio ends up getting a hold of this item for a time anyway and it's being left in the will clues them in to the fact that it's important to their quest.

 - Inverted by Dumbledore in the first book; socks are usually a stock lame gift, but Dumbledore says everyone always gives him books and he'd like to get a pair of new socks sometime.